qpwr/cordova-plugin-websocket-server/README.md

+Important: This plugin is technically the same as the original, but uses an xcframework insteaf of a static library for PocketSocket to be able to support Mac Catalyst.

+--- Original Readme --

 # Cordova WebSocket Server Plugin

 This plugin allows you to run a single, lightweight, barebone WebSocket Server from applications developed using PhoneGap/Cordova 3.0 or newer.